 Visit Hong Kong, and you will see every street vendor offers some unique variety of the original Hong Kong Yuanyang recipe.
 Each of these vendors has its secret formula, which has slight variations from the original one.

-The Hong Kong Yuanyang can be served both hot or warm.
+The Hong Kong Yuanyang can be served both hot and warm.
 The classic recipe is nothing but a mixture of fresh-brewed coffee and homemade milk.
 Despite having tea in it, the caffeine content in the recipe is higher.
 That is why Hong Kong Yuanyang is considered a coffee beverage.

 If you are a true coffee lover, here is a tip for you.
 When brewing this coffee beverage at home, try and use Bolivian coffee beans.
 Beans from this region are usually grown at a higher altitude.
-As the coffee plants grow under a harsher condition, they take a longer time to mature, giving the beans enough time to develop a more complex flavor profile.
+As the coffee plants grow under harsher conditions, they take a longer time to mature, giving the beans enough time to develop a more complex flavor profile.

-However, for the regular coffee lover, getting the Bolivian coffee beans might be too much work.
+However, for the regular coffee lover, getting Bolivian coffee beans might be too much work.
 In that case, you are better off with your regular dark-roasted coffee beans.

 What Do You need to Brew Hong Kong Yuanyang (Coffee with Tea)?

-The below list contains all the ingredients you will need to brew a delicious cup of the Hong Kong Yuanyang.
+The below list contains all the ingredients you will need to brew a delicious cup of Hong Kong Yuanyang.